nguyensjsu/sp22-202-the-architects/README.md

       - Simplicity
          - Contributed in team meetings to help define and dive deeper into the project.
          - Worked up on simplifying the design implementation of the game and identifying key goals with the team members.
+- Hanyu Hu
+   - What I did:
+      - Class design for game rules
+      - Made the initial code for game rules
+      - Chose Singleton design pattern for game rules
+   - What I plan to do next:
+      - Implement the details for the game rules
+      - Corporate the current gamerules class with game screen
+   - Blockers:
+      - Waiting on Card class to get completed to wrap up UnoScreen.
+      - Waiting on the Player class and bring it into the scoop.
+   - XP Value:
+      - Simplicity
+      - Communication
+      - Provide feedbacks